jmlee8939/LeNet-5_1998_pytorch/README.md

 ### 2. partial connected convolutional layer
   - Feature maps in Layer C3 are not fully connected with all feature maps from S2.
   - In order to set the number of parameters to 60,000 (same with training dataset)
 ![feat_connection](<./fig/feature map connection.PNG>)

+### 3. RBF kernel
+  - output layer is composed of Euclidean radial basis function units(RBF)
+  - fixed parameter vectors(+1 or -1 only) from stylized image of the corresponding character class